steppp/virtlab/modules.md

 actual dlopen-ing of the library trying to find it in multiple paths.
 After that, `module_load` *dlsym-s* the **vu_module** field of the loaded module to get its name description and loads all the syscalls implemented by this module in _service->module_syscalls[]_.
-To achieve this, the method tries to _dlsym_ every function whose name is a SC's one obtained by iterating on the `vu_syscall_names` array.
-If the _dlsym_operation_ succeeds the function pointer is saved in the previously mentioned data structure which is then returned and saved in a _vu_service_t_ pointer variable.
+To achieve this, the method appends every element in the `vu_syscall_names` array to a string with the *vu_* prefix, followed by the module name and an underscore.
+It then tries to _dlsym_ every symbol obtained in such a way using the module loaded library.
+If the operation succeeds the function pointer is saved in the previously mentioned data structure which is then returned and saved in a _vu_service_t_ pointer variable.
 This variable is then used to lead the module specific _cleanup_ function and then everything is added to the _services hast table_ with `vuos/umvu/src/hashtable.c/vuht_add` and the same entry is saved in the _service_